ansys/pyadditive/doc/source/getting_started/index.rst

 The URL for opening JupyterLab in your browser is ``http://localhost:8888/lab``.
-Note that the port number may be different, but the port number that you should use is listed in the JupyterLab startup messages.
-You can find example Jupyter notebooks in the ``examples`` folder of the PyAdditive repository.
+Note that the port number may be different, but the port number is listed in the JupyterLab startup messages.

 A note on ``pre-commit``
 ^^^^^^^^^^^^^^^^^^^^^^^^